Congregation Kesher Israel (Philadelphia): Synagogue

 On December 4, 1919, the basement heater ignited a fire that damaged the building's sanctuary, hallways, and rooms.
 While the total loss was $1,500, no one was hurt and congregants who lived nearby helped retrieve holy objects from the building.

+Rabbi Joseph Snapir served Kesher Israel until his passing, and was replaced by Harry Beitchman as rabbi in 1972.
 Rabbi Ivan Caine led Kesher Israel on a part-time basis in the mid-1970s, splitting his time with Society Hill Synagogue also in the neighborhood.
 The synagogue during this period held morning as well as afternoon services but struggled to secure a minyan of ten men.
 One wealthier member paid others between $8 and $15 a week to attend and preserve the services.

 The building fell into disrepair in the 1970s and 1980s.
 The building's roof leaked unchecked for 20 years.
 The water created a hole in the ceiling was repaired for $80,000.
 Much of the funds came from historic preservation grants.

 In 1995, Kesher Israel had neither rabbi nor janitor, and its membership dues remained $10/year.
 The congregation had replaced the roof but its ceiling, stained glass, bricks, and masonry all required repair.

 In 1998, congregant Michael Yaron donated $2 million to the synagogue to renovate the sanctuary and building.
 The congregation began the renovations in January 1998, and in September 1998 celebrated the completion of the project.

 Harry Boonin chronicled the history of the synagogue and published the book The Life and Times of Congregation Kesher Israel in 2007.
 Mitchell Romirowsky has served as the synagogue's interim rabbi since 2018.
+In August 2026, the congregation officially announced that Rabbi Michael Perice would succeed Rabbi Romirowsky as head rabbi.